Azure/terraform-azurerm-lz-vending/README.md

 - `principal_id`: The directory/object id of the principal to assign the role to.
 - `definition`: The role definition to assign.
 Either use the name or the role definition resource id.
-- `relative_scope`: Scope relative to the created subscription.
-Leave blank for subscription scope.
+- `relative_scope`: (optional) Scope relative to the created subscription.
+Omit, or leave blank for subscription scope.

 E.g.